MasWag/FalCAuN/README.md

 ```

 #### 2. Set up the environment variable
-Set `PYTHONEXECUTABLE` to the Python executable that has Jep installed.
+Set `PYTHONEXECUTABLE` to the absolute path of the Python executable that has Jep installed.
 This is required because Maven runs tests in forked JVMs, and Jep initializes Python from that executable.
+Do not use a relative path such as `./venv/bin/python`; use `$PWD/venv/bin/python` instead.

 ```shell
 export PYTHONEXECUTABLE="$PWD/venv/bin/python"
 ```

-The Python binding tests are skipped when `PYTHONEXECUTABLE` is not set.
+The Python binding tests are skipped when `PYTHONEXECUTABLE` is not set to an absolute executable path.

 #### 3. Build and Install FalCAuN
 ```sh